civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

         1. Execute a fresh install of your CMS to the new location.

             1. If you decide to do a fresh install, you will also need to recreate your (non-CiviCRM) installed module base.
-            1. Do not copy your civicrm.settings.php from the old server, rather, install a clean copy of CiviCRM: [Installation and Upgrades](https://wiki.civicrm.org/confluence/display/CRMDOC/Installation+and+Upgrades) and merge any custom values needed (for example multi site variables or global settings overrides) into the new settings file
+            1. Do not copy your `civicrm.settings.php` from the old server, rather, install a clean copy of CiviCRM and merge any custom values needed (for example multi site variables or global settings overrides) into the new settings file
             1. If you are using a fresh install you need to make sure that the new version matches the version of your database.
                 * Check in your live database "SELECT version FROM civicrm_domain" or check this value in the SQL export file you are using to move the database